rwxd/ansible-workspace/README.md

 The workspace consists of:
 - A window for the playbook directory
-- A window to exectute ansible commands
+- A window to execute ansible commands
 - A window for each role defined in the requirements

 ```bash